inmanta/web-console/docs/query-managment-v2.md

 ### Overview

-Out of most popular libraries that handles communication we have 3 possible contenders:
+Out of most popular libraries that handle communication we have 3 possible contenders:

 - React Query
 - RTK Quert